endavid/iOS-OpenGLES-Stuff/Blender Export/README.md

 License
 --------
 ### Modifications ###
-Some patches added by David Gavilan.
+This code may have been modified by several authors.
 Check revision history.

 ### Original licence ###
 Copyright (c) 2010 ['Jeff LaMarche']